BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/06_persistent_storage.md

 - Scale up `mongodb-[username]` instance to 1 pod
 - When mongo is running, scale `rocketchat-[username]` to 1 pod
-- Configure RocketChat again
+- Access the RocketChat URL and complete the Setup Wizard again
 - Scale down and scale back up both the database and the rocketchat app
-- Verify that data was persisted
+- Verify that data was persisted by accessing RocketCHat URL and observing that it doesn't show the Setup Wizard.

 #### RWO Storage
 RWO storage (which was selected above) can only be attached to a single pod at a time, which causes issues in certain deployment stategies.